|

 package of papers, left to them by Moriarty has been

 stolen.
-Although they have been forbidden from reading
+Although they have been forbidden from

-examines the scene of the crime, and has a run-in with
+crime, and has a run-in with Colonel Moriarty,

-Colonel Moriarty, before travelling off to interview
+before travelling off to interview Stationmaster

-Stationmaster Moriarty, leaving Watson to learn about
+Moriarty, leaving Watson to learn about Professor

-Professor Moriarty's past from a former student.
+Moriarty's past from a former student.

 |